zx80/flask-simple-auth/README.md

  - better control which schemes are attempted?
  - add support for JWT?
  - make parameters handle optional params as well
+ - auto guess parameters from annotations? how to distinguish path parameters in that case?

 Implementation
  - should it be an object instead of a flat module?